There’s something magical about relaxing under a starry night sky.

 The National Park Service also notes that “half the park is after dark.”
 Visitors can hike the popular South Rim 24 hours a day, or head to North Rim vistas like Bright Angel Point or Cape Royal for a less crowded star-filled experience (only 10% of Grand Canyon tourists venture here).

 There are also Astronomers in Residence who share educational opportunities with park visitors throughout the year.
-To connect with other night sky enthusiasts, plan your trip for the end of June to attend the free, seven-day Grand Canyon Star Party.
+To connect with other night sky enthusiasts, plan your trip for June to attend the free, seven-day Grand Canyon Star Party.

 Exploring the best places to stargaze is most of the fun, but having a comfy and convenient home base can make or break your vacation.
 Our Rest Easy Promise helps you stay in the moment and travel without surprises (except for the occasional shooting star!).